 Floss Once a Day

-At the end of the day, make sure you floss.
-Again, this is key to keeping teeth and gums healthy because it’s removing debris and particles from those hard to reach places that brushing can’t get to.
-Whether you use a water flosser, or traditional string-style floss, make sure you use it every night to get between and behind your teeth where food particles get stuck.
+At the end of the day, make sure you floss your teeth regularly.
+Again, this is key to keeping teeth and gums healthy because it’s removing debris and particles from those hard-to-reach places that brushing can’t get to.
+Whether you use a water flosser or traditional string-style floss, make sure you use it every night to get between and behind your teeth where food particles get stuck.

 Say Goodbye to Sugary Drinks